sirehna/xdyn/README.md

 to use GDB, refer to [the official GDB documentation](https://www.gnu.org/software/gdb/).

-To launch the debugger on the unit tests run:
 To launch the debugger on the unit tests, first build a debug version (if you haven't already):